baduyne/Medical-Consultant/README.md

-﻿# RAG-based Medical Chatbot with T5 and Redis Stack
+﻿# Dense Retrieval-based Medical Chatbot with T5 and Redis Stack

 This project is a Vietnamese-language chatbot system designed for medical question answering.
 It uses a **Retrieval-Augmented Generation (RAG)** architecture with the following components: